per volar sunata

 As a member of the Queensland Girls’ Secondary Schools Sports Association Inc (QGSSSA), St Margaret’s participates in a range of academic, sporting and cultural competitions against other long-standing Brisbane schools.

-There are approximately 300 girls in the Primary School and 550 in the Secondary School.
-Boarding has been an integral part of the School’s life and 185 girls from Years 7 to 12 are accommodated at St Margaret’s.
+There are approximately 330 students in the Primary School and 750 in the Secondary School.
+Boarding has been an integral part of the School’s life and around 185 girls from Years 5 to 12 are accommodated at St Margaret’s.

 Welcome to St Margaret’s and thank you for considering our school for your daughter.